Distance: 320km (200 miles)

 The gpx file will be sent to your email address two weeks prior to the event.

-iv.
+iii.
 Pie n Peas

 Proper Yorkshire grub.
 Four types of pies (meat, veggie, vegan and gluten-free) and mushy peas though there is the option of baked beans.
 And mint sauce.
 Served hot on Monday 11am-6pm.

-v.
+iv.
 Badge

 Every rider who crosses the finish line will be awarded an embroidered cloth badge made in Leeds by Ensign Design who also stitch the badges we use on the Calder Divide Trail and the Mills n Moors Series.

-vi.
+v.
 Parking and Train Station

 Free car / van parking for the duration of the event at the Event Hub.
 Drivers must record their vehicle registration details at the reception desk and this will exempt them from the daily and weekly parking charges.
-Mytholmroyd train station on the Trans-Pennine route between Leeds - Manchester is 5 minutes from the Event Hub.